emqx/emqx-docs/en_US/file-transfer/client.md

-# File Transfer Process and Commands
+# Commands for File Transfer Client Development

-This page provides an overview of the file transfer process from the client's perspective.
-It describes the steps involved in uploading a file to EMQX and provides details about the commands used.
+This page provides an overview of the file transfer process from the client's perspective along with detailed information on the commands utilized for uploading a file to EMQX.
+This information helps you to implement the file transfer feature for client development.

 ## The Common Flow